Dumbbell dimer dynamics in three-dimensional chiral fluids: Orientational dynamics of active dimer

-Note that the obtained dynamics is independent of the azimuthal angle $\phi$, which is required by the system's cylindrical symmetry around $\mathbf{e}$~\cite{khain2022}.
-To this order of the odd viscosity, the hydrodynamic interactions, which may be of linear order in $a_\alpha/L$, do not affect the orientational behavior and the angular dynamics is therefore independent of the domain size.
+for $0<\theta<\pi$.
+Note here that for the special initial orientations when the dimer aligns with the axis of odd viscosity $(\theta=0,\pi)$, the dimer does not exhibit any rotational motion $(\dot\phi=0)$.
+This is because the anti-symmetric components driving the azimuthal rotation vanish when $\theta=0,\pi$ [see Eq.~\eqref{eq:Ldyn}].
+Moreover, the obtained dynamics is independent of the azimuthal angle $\phi$, which is required by the system's cylindrical symmetry around $\hat{\mathbf{z}}$~\cite{khain2022}.
+Moreover, to this order, the dynamics of the azimuthal angle are proportional to the dynamics of the conformational speed of the dimer length.
 It is obvious from the Eq.~\eqref{eq:phidot} that there is an emergence of the rotational dynamics due to the asymmetric mobility tensor, which couples the linear change in the interdomain distance $L(t)$ with motion transverse to it.
 In a classical fluid with shear viscosity alone or equivalently when $\lambda \to 0$, $\dot\phi$ vanishes, as it should.
-We note that for the special initial orientations, such that the dimer aligns with the axis of odd viscosity $(\theta=0,\pi)$, $\dot \phi$ vanishes.
-This is because Eqs.~\eqref{eq:fxcon}-\eqref{eq:fycon} vanish in this case and the anti-symmetric components driving the azimuthal rotation in Eq.~\eqref{eq:Ldyn} vanish as well.
 When the dimer orients in the plane perpendicular to the axis of odd viscosity ($\theta =\pi/2$), Eq.~\eqref{eq:phidot} still holds.

-In the following, we provide an analytical solution of the dimer orientational dynamics without specifying the form of $L(t)$ The angular evolution~\eqref{eq:phidot} can be rewritten as
+In the following, we provide an analytical solution of the dimer orientational dynamics without specifying the form of $L(t)$.
+The angular evolution~\eqref{eq:phidot} can be rewritten as

 which can readily be solved